andrewtdinh/Immaculator/README.md

-# My Web Calculator
+# I'm Maculator

-This is my jQuery project after learning about jQuery for one day.
+This is mostly a Bootstrap/jQuery project.
+I completed this after learning about jQuery for one day.